jztmanyl/SatisfactorySaveFileSyncer/README.md

 * Security risk considering you're sharing your password with basic encryption
 * May contain bugs since it's only been used by people thoroughly instructed on usage
+* newtonsoft (and others) for Newtonsoft.JSON
+* chetanvajre2012 for RijndaelEncryptDecrypt
+* Fody for Costura